sumbricht/json-class-serializer/README.md

    - Arrays and Sets of any of the above
    - Maps with both keys and values of any of the above
  - Plain JavaScript objects, arrays and primitive values (*Note:* deserialzing Date objects needs a bit of configuration)
- - Circular references in classes and plain JavaScript objects
+ - Circular references (and multiple instances of same object) in classes and plain JavaScript objects (configuration option needed)

 ## Installation